hixcoder/HixSocial/README.md

 # HixSocial

-HixSocial is a dynamic web application that simulates a social media platform where users can create posts, share content, and engage with others through comments and likes.
+HixSocial is a dynamic web application that simulates a social media platform where users can create posts, share content, and engage with others through comments.
 Built using HTML, CSS, and JavaScript, HixSocial focuses on the frontend experience and provides a user-friendly interface for connecting with friends and sharing your thoughts.

 ## Table of Contents